-Click the desired search from the history list.
-This will collapse the history dropdown; click “Search Now” to run the search.
+Click the desired search from the history list and click “Search” to run the search.

 Accessing the query library#

-The queries stored in the query library are also available through the search bar.
-Click the list icon on the far-right side of the search bar as when accessing search history, then click “Query library” at the bottom of the dropdown to switch views:
+The queries stored in the query library are also available through the right-hand pane.
+Select “Library” the dropdown to switch views:

 Selecting a Timeframe#

 By default, queries run over the last hour of data.
 This is easily changed by clicking on the calendar icon or timeframe above the query and selecting a timeframe from the dropdown: